A 1950's English Childhood Chapter 2: Pork Pies and Sugar Pigs

 Man in the Kitchen

 When my father was a young boy, one of the many money-making initiatives that his mother devised was to secure for him a place as a part-time butcher's boy for Mr Harvey, whose shop was at the top of the street where they lived.
 Mr Harvey, as well as slicing off the top of Dad's finger in a sausage machine that was a Health and Safety Hazard (did the concept exist in 1937?), taught my father to make pork pies.
 Soon after this, Dad escaped to the Royal Navy and probably didn't give pork pie another thought for the next twenty years; until 1957 in fact.
-My sister and I watched in fascination as Dad set about his project: Make Pork Pies for Christmas.
+My grandmother kept pigs on an allotment garden and Dad decided to use some of the meat that was produced to make pork pies.
+My sister and I watched in fascination as he set about his project: Make Pork Pies for Christmas.
 He mixed the hot water crust pastry, chopped the fatty cuts of pork into small pieces, was profligate with pepper, produced so much mixture that every remotely suitable kitchen receptacle was brought into use, including cake tins that measured eight inches in diameter.
 At the end of an absorbing Saturday three very large pork pies and several smaller ones resided on the larder shelves.
 It would be impossible for us to eat all of them so some were to be doled out as Christmas gifts.

 The ceremony of sampling the first of Dad's hand-crafted delicacies took place a couple of days later.
 We gathered around the dining room table to watch the dissection.
 A sharp carving knife made no impact on the pastry.
 Finally exhausted by his efforts, Dad charged off to his shed and emerged wielding a chisel which he used to batter his way to the meat inside the unyielding crust.
 We all stood around silently, gazing in dismay at the carnage.
 I watched from the corner of my eye as Mum cast around in her mind for something positive to say.
 She wasn't normally lost for words and didn't let me down.
 After a brief pause, during which she seemed to be attempting to eat her bottom lip, she offered "Well, perhaps we can eat the meat".